vishwaraja/reddit-cli/README.md

 - **Subreddit Rules**: Always follow the rules of the subreddits you're posting to.
 - **API Limits**: Be mindful of Reddit's API usage limits.
 - **Security**: Keep your `reddit_config.json` file secure and never share it publicly.
+- **Privacy**: This tool is completely generic and doesn't store or track any of your Reddit activity or content.
+- **Generic Use**: The tool can be used for any topic or subreddit - it's not limited to any specific use case.

 ## Troubleshooting